TuomoKareoja/pywhy-hiv-simulation/README.md

 - T2 – Macrophages are additional targets for the HIV that are a bit harder to protect with treatment.
 - Infected T1 / T2 – HIV infected cells T-cells and macrophages.
 Once infected they start pumping out new virus particles, then eventually die on their own or when attacked by the immune killer T-cells
 - V – Free virus flowing around the body looking for cells to infect.
 Disappears when it finds and infects a healthy cell, but every infected cell creates more free virus
 - E – Killer T‑cells.
-Police force that multiplies when it sees infected cells and tries to kill them
+Police force that tries to kill infected cells and multiplies faster the more infected cells there are

 What treatment does is to gives targets cells better protection against the free virus.
 There is a twist though, that explains why HIV is so hard to treat: treatment works better on T1 than on T2 , which means macrophages can hide a low‑level infection even when most T1 are safe, making the virus almost impossible to eradicate.